 - Increase bids on remarketing lists that are more likely to convert.

-As you can tell by our walk-through, remarketing campaigns allow for so many more opportunities to reconnect with users that have already shown interest.
+Remarketing campaigns create so many opportunities to reconnect with users that have already shown interest in your products and services.

-As you continue learning about how you can touch base with ideal audiences, focus on the goals you’d like to reach.
+As you continue learning about how you can touch base with ideal audiences through this kind of PPC marketing, focus on the goals you’d like to reach.
 Narrowing down an account’s objectives will make each of these functionalities easier to measure.